siddhi-paradhi/Qiskit/README.md

 # Implementing and Analyzing Quantum Algorithms Using Qiskit

-Welcome to my departmental internship project repository focused on **Quantum Computing with Qiskit**.
-This 4-week internship involves implementing quantum algorithms, analyzing their classical counterparts, and comparing performance across various metrics.
+This repository is focused on **Quantum Computing with Qiskit**.
+It involves implementing quantum algorithms, analyzing their classical counterparts, and comparing performance across various metrics.

 ---